queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 116,875

-Resistance to slashing and bludgeoning damage.  +2 AC..
+Resistance to slashing and bludgeoning damage.  +2 AC.